Call for musicians! 24 June 2016

 The parish War Memorial is situated in the corner of St Margaret’s churchyard.

 St Margaret’s is part of the Church of England, and is located in the Diocese of Oxford.
 It forms part of a Joint Benefice uniting the parish of St Giles’ with the parish of St Margaret’s Church and the (now closed) church of St Philip and St James (Phil & Jim).
+It is one of 18 parishes that make up the Oxford Deanery.

 We believe in God: Father, Son, and Holy Spirit.